pgenergy/ml-api/README.md

 The directory structure looks like this:

 ```
-├── README.md           <- The top-level README for developers using this project.
+├── README.md           <- Top-level README.
-├── requirements.txt    <- The basic requirements from which the environment can be built.
+├── requirements.txt    <- Requirements from which the environment can be built.
 ├── docker-compose.yaml
-├── Dockerfile          <- Central Dockerfile for the Project.
-Ready for
+├── Dockerfile          <- Central Dockerfile for the Project
-│                          Deployment from the beginning.
 │
 ├── app                 <- App Folder which defines the Application.
 │   ├── __init__.py